 Your Best Source of Timely Tactical and Practical Customer Feedback

 Relevance is the key to an excellent customer experience.
-Your products must remain relevant and leading edge in a market filled with alternatives, creative initiatives by your competitors, and constant changing circumstances on the ground.
+Your products must remain relevant and leading edge in a market filled with alternatives, creative initiatives by your competitors, and constantly changing circumstances on the ground.
 Who knows about these shifting conditions and challenges first?
-Your sales people.
+Your salespeople.
 Now they are not just executing sales – now they are your best source of timely tactical and practical feedback.
 Your marketing people should listen up and even thank them for sharing their street smarts!